Are at-home online counselors qualified?

 There can be many benefits to seeking online counseling from a licensed therapist.
 Many people feel nervous or embarrassed to seek counseling options in person.
 Additionally, some individuals struggle to set and keep appointments or commute to a weekly session if they have a busy schedule.
 Online counseling can offer several benefits, such as:

 In most senses, online counseling can cover as many topics or conditions as traditional therapy.
-You can seek help for eating disorders, dependency, marriage counseling, mood disorders, relationship improvement, self-esteem, stress, and life advice.
+You can find counseling services for eating disorders, dependency, marriage counseling, mood disorders, relationship improvement, self-esteem, stress, and life advice.
 Since you are meeting with a licensed counselor trained in the same areas as in-person therapists, you can talk to them about anything, and they can refer you to outside services if needed.

-To begin online counseling, you only need access to the internet and a device.
+To begin online counseling, you only need the internet and a device.
 You can sign up for online counseling services by searching for one on a search engine and paying a visit to their website or asking your primary care physician for a referral.
 Local counselors in your area might offer telehealth services or know someone who does.
-If you want to try a platform, many are available with differing price points, one benefit to shopping online is that you can see the cost before committing and in many cases pay online as well.
+If you want to try a platform, many are available with differing price points – so you can find a counselor that fits into your financial plan. one benefit to shopping online is that you can see the cost before committing and in many cases pay online as well.

 The University of Zurich found that online therapy is more effective in the long term than traditional therapy.
 In their study, 53% of clients no longer experienced depression by the end of online treatment, as opposed to 50% for in-person treatment.
 At three months post-treatment, 57% of online therapy clients no longer experienced depressive symptoms, compared to 42% of in-person therapy users.